Life As a Sailor or Marine Oiler

 - Maintain a ship’s engines under the direction of the ship’s engineering officers.

-When polled, Sailors and Marine Oilers say the following skills are most frequently used in their jobs:
+Sailors and Marine Oilers state the following job skills are important in their day-to-day work.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.